Now you can listen to our blog post, "Loans While On Employment Insurance Benefits" while…

 However, before refinancing, here are some things you must take into consideration.

 - No bank is going to finance a home more than its value.
-So, make sure you have some equity to cover off the additional loan amount
+So, make sure you have some equity to cover the additional loan amount

 - Your consumer proposal is an indication that your credit score won’t be great.
 But, check all the factors like credit history, bank statements, and employment to determine your creditworthiness.

-Once you know it is possible to get a mortgage during your consumer proposal, it is time to move onto the most important point of fixing and rehabbing credit after a consumer proposal.
+Once you know it is possible to get a mortgage during your consumer proposal, it is time to move on to the most important point of fixing and rehabbing credit after a consumer proposal.

 It is important to mention here that rehabbing credit is a difficult choice.
 It requires extensive effort and responsible credit management for at least a couple of years before you even consider talking.
 The first thing you should do is to review the credit report and clean reporting errors on the credit history.
-Although this is a messy task, it is vital to rebuilding the credit.
+Although this is a messy task, it is vital to rebuild the credit.

 Also, know that some credit card debt may continue to show late payments even when the consumer proposal is filed and has been completed.
 Some quicker and straightforward ways you can use to improve your credit are: Using credit; paying bills on time; showing stability in your financial life and continuing to check the credit report for errors